javalikescript/luajls/doc_topics/manual.md

 ## Hypertext Transfer Protocol (HTTP)

-The library provides HTTP 1.1 client and server.
+The library provides HTTP 1.1 and 2 client and server.

 ### HTTP Client